dawid-dor/cbz-cbr-image-halver/readme.md

 - Put \*.cbz files (with images) into **./data** folder
 - After script completes its run, it will store its output in **./output** folder

+Output folder will be created after the operation.
+You can safely delete it after you move/copy your files to different location - the script will create it automatically each time it runs.